Benjemenjamin/Code-1/Diary.md

 Task01.3

-1.
-delete the file from your repository and then add a . gitignore rule for it
+1. delete the file from your repository and then add a . gitignore rule for it

-2.
+2. Right-click the commit you want to revert and click Revert Changes in Commit
+3. git clean
+4. merge: integrates all commits of one branch with the targetbranch
+   rebase: rewinds the commits from the feature branch and replays them on top of the latest commit from the target branch
+   squash: combines all the individual commits from the feature branch into a single commit with a new commit message